-In termination applications, the date of the vote will usually becommence five to eight days after the Application Filing Date.
+In termination applications, the date of the vote commences will usually be five to eight days after the Application Filing Date or the date the application is delivered to the union and employer, whichever is later.

 If there is a specific date or dates close to the date on which the vote may reasonably be expected to be held that would not be appropriate for a vote to be held, you should identify such dates and state why they are not appropriate.